-- Ensure that every Squirrel Drey, Beaver Scout Colony, Cub Scout Pack, Scout Troop, Explorer Scout Unit and Scout Network within the County is able to deliver a high-quality programme which is challenging, relevant and rewarding for every young person - Provide proactive line management, including coaching, mentoring and guidance to District Lead Volunteers as well as other adult volunteers in the County who directly report to you including setting objectives for their work, holding regular one-to-one meetings and reviews. - Build and maintain a sense of County Team by holding regular team meetings with the District Lead Volunteers, Deputy and Assistant County Lead Volunteers, County Training Manager and other appropriate volunteers within your County team to collaborate and provide peer support. - Lead a safe, open and transparent culture around keeping young people and adults safe through our Yellow Card and key policies. - Ensure the timely recruitment and appointment of new District Lead Volunteers where required and ensuring that interim arrangements are put in place for any vacant posts. - Together with the District Lead Volunteers, agree the priorities for the County and produce a plan to deliver these to meet The Scout Association's vision and strategic objectives. - Ensure that problems within the County are resolved so that an effective volunteering culture is encouraged and District Lead Volunteers and Group Scout Leader Volunteers feel supported to deal with challenging issues, including complaints in a timely manner. - Ensure that the County has an adequate team of supported and appropriate adults working effectively together and with others to meet the Scouting needs of the area. - Ensure that problems within the County are resolved so that excellent Scouting is provided to young people in the County. - Act as an ex-officio trustee as a member of the County Trustee Board, and an ex-officio member of the Council of The Scout Association. - Play an active part within the East of England regional team by attending up to 3x meetings per year for County Lead Volunteers, led by the Regional Lead Volunteer, and twice yearly England
+- Ensure that every Squirrel Drey, Beaver Scout Colony, Cub Scout Pack, Scout Troop, Explorer Scout Unit and Scout Network within the County is able to deliver a high-quality programme which is challenging, relevant and rewarding for every young person - Provide proactive line management, including coaching, mentoring and guidance to District Lead Volunteers as well as other adult volunteers in the County who directly report to you including setting objectives for their work, holding regular one-to-one meetings and reviews. - Build and maintain a sense of County team by holding regular team meetings with the District Lead Volunteers, County Chair, County team Members and other appropriate volunteers within your County team to collaborate and provide peer support. - Lead a safe, open and transparent culture around keeping young people and adults safe through our Yellow Card and key policies. - Ensure the timely recruitment and appointment of new District Lead Volunteers where required and ensuring that interim arrangements are put in place for any vacant posts. - Together with the District Lead Volunteers, agree the priorities for the County and produce a plan to deliver these to meet The Scout Association's vision and strategic objectives. - Ensure that problems within the County are resolved so that an effective volunteering culture is encouraged and District Lead Volunteers and Group Lead Volunteers feel supported to deal with challenging issues, including complaints in a timely manner. - Ensure that the County has an adequate team of supported and appropriate adults working effectively together and with others to meet the Scouting needs of the area. - Ensure that problems within the County are resolved so that excellent Scouting is provided to young people in the County. - Act as an ex-officio trustee as a member of the County Trustee Board, and an ex-officio member of the Council of The Scout Association. - Play an active part within the East Midlands England regional team by joining short MS Teams calls, attending up to 3x meetings per year for County Lead Volunteers, led by the Lead Volunteer for East Midlands England and twice yearly Team England meetings for all County

-Team meetings for all County Lead Volunteers to contribute to the development of Scouting within England as part of the Headquarters team.
+Lead Volunteers to contribute to the development of Scouting within England as part of the Headquarters team.